 It sometimes happens that a child needs to change school other than at the "normal" time; such admissions are known as non-routine or in-year admissions.
 Parents wishing their child to attend this school can arrange to visit the school to discuss this should they wish.
-You must submit an "In Year Application Form" to the school.
-You can find the form on the school website at https://stjohnsnelson.co.uk/parents/admission.
+You must submit an "In Year Application Form" to the Admissions Team/Authority.
 If there is a place in the appropriate class, then your child will be admitted.
 If there is no place, then the governing body will have to refuse the application, but information will be provided about how to appeal against this refusal.